Employers’ Claims and Remedies

-From a practical perspective, it would clearly be unsatisfactory to an employer if, in circumstances in which it has observed a deficiency in the manner in which the contractor is carrying out the works or has identified a serious defect in part of the works, it has no remedy against the contractor until handover.
-In order to overcome this in circumstances where it may be unclear whether the employer would have a legal remedy against the contractor prior to completion, many construction contracts contain provisions that entitle the employer to inspect the works as they are proceeding (e.g., Clause 7.3 of the FIDIC Silver Book) and to issue a notice to the contractor prior to completion requiring the contractor to remedy a deficiency in the works (e.g., clauses 7.5 and 7.6 of the FIDIC Silver Book).
-Clause 7.6 of the FIDIC Silver Book provides that, should the contractor fail to remedy the work following such a notice from the employer, the employer may instruct others to remedy the work at the contractor's cost.
+From a practical perspective, it would be unsatisfactory to an employer if, in circumstances in which it has observed a deficiency in the manner in which the contractor is carrying out the works or has identified a serious defect in part of the works, it has no remedy against the contractor until handover.
+In order to overcome this in circumstances where it may be unclear whether the employer would have a legal remedy against the contractor prior to completion, many construction contracts contain provisions that entitle the employer to inspect the works as they are proceeding (e.g., Clause 7.3 of the FIDIC Silver Book) and to issue a notice to the contractor prior to completion requiring the contractor to remedy a deficiency in the works (e.g., Clauses 7.5 and 7.6 of the FIDIC Silver Book).
+Clause 7.6 of the FIDIC Silver Book provides that, should the contractor fail to remedy the work following such a notice from the employer, the employer may instruct others to remedy the work at the contractor’s cost.

 In addition, the generally worded Clause 15.1 of the FIDIC Silver Book provides that:

-If the Contractor fails to carry out any obligation under the Contract, the Employer may, by giving a Notice to the Contractor, require the Contractor to make good the failure and to remedy it within a specified time (‘Notice to Correct’ in these Conditions).
+If the Contractor fails to carry out any obligation under the Contract the Employer may, by giving a Notice to the Contractor, require the Contractor to make good the failure and to remedy it within a specified time (‘Notice to Correct’ in these Conditions).

 The employer may also have a right to withhold a portion of the payments otherwise due to the contractor until the deficiency in the work is rectified, even before the project is complete.
-The amount that the employer will be entitled to withhold will generally be limited to the cost of rectifying the defect (see, e.g., Clause 14.6 of the FIDIC Silver Book).
+In such circumstances, the amount that the employer will be entitled to withhold will generally be limited to the cost of rectifying the defect (see, e.g., Clause 14.6 of the FIDIC Silver Book).

 Insofar as the quality of the works at completion is concerned, construction contracts for large projects will generally contain a structured regime concerning completion and handover of a project.
-For example, Clause 48.1 of the FIDIC Red Book provides that:

 - the contractor issues a written notice to that effect (under the FIDIC Red Book, this notice is to be issued to the engineer appointed by the employer);